weblab-workshops/todo-react/README.md

 ![hw2](img/hw2.gif)

-As a starting point, think about how you might represent a to-do item in `state`, our other React friend.
+As a starting point, think about how you might represent a to-do item in `state`.
 Remember, google should be your first go-to when getting stuck.

 <br/>
 <br/>